 Finding the exact day to pick proved to be one of the keys to the vintage, according to Nicolas Glumineau, Chateau Pichon Lalande.

 “At the very moment of the harvest, we took a lot of care to keep the state of the freshness in the Merlot.
 That was important to express their floral and fruity complexity.”

 While the Cabernets in many vineyards did not achieve full ripeness, the berries were intense and concentrated with massive amounts of tannins and anthocyanins.
 This allowed for high-quality wines with great color, aromatics, and refinement, but without the levels of concentration and intensity found in 2018.
 That being said, the 2020 Bordeaux vintage should age quite well.

-In the cellars, gentle extractions were taking place, that are referred by many producers as “infusions”, a new buzzword of the vintage.
+In the cellars, gentle extractions were taking place, that are referred to by many producers as “infusions”, which is the new buzzword of the vintage.
 Eric Kohler, Chateau Lafite Rothschild, said that understanding the vintage was the key to their work in the cellars.

 “In the cellar, it was easy because we immediately understood the high richness and extraction…thus we let soft vinification.”

 2020 Bordeaux is an interesting vintage that will appeal to tasters from both sides of the style spectrum.
 Classic Bordeaux lovers will rejoice, and consumers looking for hedonistic thrills will also find wines to cellar.
 Emeline Borie of Grand Puy Lacoste agrees with the term “classic” for 2020 Bordeaux.